U.S. News & World Report names Loyola among the nation's top universities for service learning

 "Loyola’s inclusion in 'Best Colleges' is an honor and proof of our place among the top universities in the U.S.,” said Loyola President Kevin Wm.
 Wildes, S.J., Ph.D.
 “To be ranked in the top 10 among southern universities for over 20 years is quite an accomplishment and reflective of the hard work and commitment of our students, faculty and staff.”

 For more than 20 years, the U.S. News college rankings, which group schools based on categories created by the Carnegie Foundation for the Advancement of Teaching, has grown to be the most comprehensive research tool for students and parents considering higher education opportunities.
-The “Best Colleges” 2013 guidebook will be in stores on Sept.
-18 and is available at the U.S. News Store.
+The “Best Colleges” 2013 guidebook is now available in stores, including at the U.S. News Store.

 The 2013 “Best Colleges” package provides the most thorough examination of how more than 1,400 accredited four-year schools compare on a set of up to 16 widely accepted indicators of excellence.
 Among the many factors weighed in determining the rankings, the key measures of quality are: peer assessment, graduation and retention rates, faculty resources, student selectivity, financial resources, alumni giving and high school counselor ratings of colleges.